Living In New Brunswick

 The three biggest cities in New Brunswick are Saint John, Moncton and Fredericton.

-Saint John (Metropolitan population around 125,000) is the most industrial city in New Brunswick and perhaps the least picturesque.
+Saint John is the most industrial city in New Brunswick and perhaps the least picturesque.
+Its metropolitan population is about 130,000.

 Saint John is New Brunswick's principal port and manufacturing area.
 The port is ice-free in winter because of very vigorous tidal currents in the Bay of Fundy.

-Moncton (Metropolitan population also around 125,000) is a lively area with a mixture of English and French (30 percent) speakers and cultures.
+Moncton’s metropolitan population is about 155,000.
+It is a lively area with a mixture of English and French (30 percent) speakers and cultures.

 Almost all of Moncton's French speakers are bilingual.
 A significant number of Moncton's English speakers do not speak French.
 It is easy to work in Moncton without speaking French but, if you are in business, it could prove useful.